Charitable Lead Trust

 If you have any questions about charitable lead trusts, please contact us.
 We would be happy to assist you and answer any questions you might have and to provide you with an illustration demonstrating your specific tax benefits.

 Zero Tax Plan - It is even possible to set up a lead trust that will allow you to transfer assets to your family with zero transfer taxes.
 The IRS assumes that a lead trust is only earning at the current low federal rate.
-If the actual investments of the trust produce a higher return than the payments made to the Music Academy of the West over the term of the trust, then the full value of the trust may be transferred to family with zero gift tax.
+If the actual investments of the trust produce a higher return than the payments made to the Music Academy over the term of the trust, then the full value of the trust may be transferred to family with zero gift tax.

 FLP/Lead Trust Plan - To discount your gift to family even more, you may consider first transferring your real estate or other assets into a family limited partnership (FLP), which will fund your lead trust.
 The combination of the FLP, the lead trust and a gift exemption can permit the lead trust to pay income to us for a number of years and potentially transfer substantial assets tax-free to your family.